NCrashed/asteroids-arena/README.md

 Languages:
 - Haskell.
 My major language.
 The goal to test pressure of GC on performance and if it really more comfortable for game developing. **Done**.
 - C. Control group for performance. **Done**.
+- ATS2.
+Low level FP language with dependent typing that will allow mutation in place, redundant checks elimination and zero cost abstractions. **In progress**.
 - Clean.
 Unique types can provide mutation in place without hassle.
-Not started yet.
-- ATS2.
-Low level FP language with dependent typing that will allow mutation in place, redundant checks elimination and zero cost abstractions.
 Not started yet.
 - D. Curious to test it with GC and without GC.
 Not started yet.
 - Zig.
 Low level alternative to pure C. Curious in performance and if it easy to bind to C libraries.
 Not started yet.
 - Rust.
 Curious in performance and expressive power comparing to Haskell.
 Not started yet.